Coed Gym - Hintonburg (Mon) Rules

 •The final shot determines the winner of the game, based on the one play.
 If the player scores, their team gets the win, however, if the player does not score, the goalie's team gets the win.

-•In a playoff game, sudden death overtime will be played, running time.
-We will begin with 4 on 4 for 4 minutes (3M/1F).
-If no one scores, we then go 3 on 3 for 3 minutes (2M/1F).
+•In a playoff game, sudden death overtime will be played, running time, 4 on 4 for 7 minutes.
 If still tied, we move on to a 2-player shootout (1M/1F).
-If still tied after the 2-player shootout, we move on to a sudden death shootout (M/F).
-No one can shoot twice until the entire team has shot.
+If still tied after the 2-player shootout, we move on to a sudden death shootout in order, Male shoots first, if not resloved, a Female shoots, etc. (No one can shoot twice).
+If still not resolved after everyone has shot, we move to the "final shot".

 •If point standings are tied after the regular season, we will rank in this order: